jalvarm/hcnng/README.md

 ## Use

 Here is an example of the command needed for execution of the source code.
-For this purpose, please download the *ANN_SIFT1M* dataset from http://corpus-texmex.irisa.fr and unzip the same directory of the source code.
+For this purpose, please download the *ANN_SIFT1M* dataset from http://corpus-texmex.irisa.fr and unzip it in the same directory of the source code.

 For index construction run:
 ```